-The Atlas Touring Coach is equipped with a rear axle air suspension.
-The Sprinter van is extremely suited for this air suspension system and is standard on every model.
+The touring coach is equipped with a rear axle air suspension.
+The Mercedes-Benz Sprinter Van is extremely suited for this air suspension system.

 The full-air rear-axle air-suspension, has an electronic system which automatically monitors and adjusts the height level of the vehicle.
 This constant monitoring and adjusting will automatically contribute to safer vehicle behavior and better comfort.